embeddedartistry/athena-bootloader/README.md

 $ git submodule update --init --recursive
 ```

-You can also [download .zip archives from latest release page](https://github.com/embeddedartistry/athena-bootloader/releases/latest), which contains the full source tree (including submodules) and populated binary files.
+You can also [access .zip archives from latest release page](https://github.com/embeddedartistry/athena-bootloader/releases/latest).
+Download the latest ProjectFile .zip archive for the latest release, which contains the full source tree (including submodules) and populated binary files.
+This is what you should use for populating the Arduino hardware folder.

 ### git-lfs